-Discussion focussed on survey strata design.
-It was noted that the strata did not include coastal areas and boundaries were not aligned with coastlines in order to ensure US and Russian territorial waters were not included in planned strata.
-The gulf in the northwestern part of the study area was mainly excluded from the survey area because of shallow water depths.
+The discussion focussed on survey strata design.
+It was noted that strata did not include coastal areas and boundaries were not aligned with coastlines in order to ensure US and Russian territorial waters were not included in planned strata.
+The golf in the north-western part of the study area was mainly excluded from the survey area because of shallow water depths.
 However, the authors will consult bathymetric charts again and evaluate feasibility of extending the survey into shallower waters.

-It was suggested, to distribute the survey effort less uniformly between the survey strata, more effort be allocated to poorly known parts of the survey area.
-Most of survey block 1 and the northern part of block 2, the shelf waters of the Bering Sea, have been covered by US sighting and acoustic surveys quite well, while the deep water basin of the Bering Sea in Block 3 has hardly ever been surveyed.
-The deep water basin of the Bering Sea is a potential habitat for Baird's beaked whales, especially the rare small 'black' form of Berardius (Morin et al., 2017).
-Decisions on the coverage will be finalised at the Tokyo planning meeting.
+It was suggested, to distribute the survey effort less uniformly between the survey strata, allocating more effort to poorly known parts of the survey area.
+Most of survey block 1 and the northern part of block 2, the shelf waters of the Bering

+Sea, have been covered by US sighting and acoustic surveys quite well, while the deep water basin of the Bering Sea in Block 3 has hardly ever been surveyed.
+The deep water basin of the Bering Sea is potential habitat for Baird's beaked whales, especially, the rare small 'black' form of Berardius (Morin et al., in press), may use this area that has never been surveyed by a dedicated cetacean survey.
+Decisions on the coverage will be finalised at the Tokyo Planning meeting.

-It was noted that both blocks 2 and 3 comprise of some Russian EEZ waters.
-It is intended to survey block 1 first, in order to have more time for obtaining permits for the other two blocks.
+It was noted that both Blocks 2 and 3 comprise of some Russian EEZ waters.
+It is intended to survey block 1 first, in order to have more time for obtaining permits for the other 2 blocks.
 The sub-committee considered re-stratifying the survey area in a way such that the Russian EEZ waters were contained in one block only, thus allowing an additional year to receive a Russian permit.
-The sub-committee strongly recommended the POWER cruise include Russian waters and so the Russian permit be applied for as soon as possible.
+The sub-committee strongly recommended the POWER cruise include Russian waters and so apply for the Russian permit as soon as possible.
 The sub-committee also recommended the IWC Secretariat send a letter of support to the appropriate authorities within the Russian Federation to encourage collaboration and request the necessary permits.
-Moreover, it was suggested to explore whether there had been any precedents for permits for Japanese ships operating in Russian waters, in order to aid in required procedures.
-Decisions on the final survey design will be made during the Tokyo planning meeting in October.
+Moreover, it was suggested to explore, if there had been precedents for permits for Japanese ships operating in Russian waters, in order to aid in required procedures.
+Decisions on the final survey design will be made during the Tokyo Planning meeting in October.

 SC/66b/O01 presented a proposal for inclusion of passive acoustic monitoring using sonobuoys in the upcoming POWER surveys of the Bering Sea.
 Such monitoring can be conducted without disruption of other survey activities, and represents a means to significantly extend coverage of cetaceans in the study area.
-In addition, it would potentially allow the survey to find critically endangered North Pacific right whales (the highest priority species in this region) for photo-identification and biopsy sampling.
+In addition, it would potentially allow the survey to find critically endangered North Pacific right whales (the highest priority species in this region) for photo-id and biopsy sampling.
 Acoustic recorders and sonobuoys obtained from the US Navy could be provided for the POWER surveys at no additional cost.
 Operations would require room for one additional person on board and some space for sonobuoys on deck.